aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/chn/chn.rst

    :Default: ``STD``
    :Examples: ``--chn-implem FAST``

-Selects the implementation of the algorithm to generate the noise.
+Select the implementation of the algorithm to generate the noise.

 Description of the allowed values: